 - Increased turnover in your employees

-As you can see the effects on occupational stress and poor employee wellbeing can leave you with poor scores across the board in your business.
-This gives you even more of a reason to regularly check in with your employees.
+As you can see the effects of occupational stress and poor employee wellbeing can leave you with poor scores across the board in your business.
+This gives you even more of a reason to check in regularly with your employees.

-If you ignore any major warning signs, you’re not only putting your employee at more risk of emotional damage – but you will end up making an even bigger impact on your business.
+If you ignore any major warning signs, you’re not only putting your employee and you will end up making an even bigger impact on your business.

 Check-in with your employees